kieler/kieler-vscode/README.md

 1. Fulfill the requirements above.
 1. Install all
    [workspace recommended extensions](https://code.visualstudio.com/docs/editor/extension-marketplace#_recommended-extensions).
-1. Run `yarn` in the monorepo root to install all dependencies.
+1. Run `yarn` in the monorepo root to install all dependencies (if not already done).
 1. Run the "Launch VSC Extension" launch configuration.
 This also runs a task to watch all packages.
 1. A VSCode instance with the `keith-vscode` extension should be started.
 Ensure that you have the [klighd-vscode](https://github.com/kieler/klighd-vscode) extension installed.